XTRose29/xtrose29.github.io/_pages/about.md

 ## About Me

-I am an undergraduate student at Cornell University, College of Engineering, pursuing a B.S. in Computer Science with a minor in Mathematics.
+Hi!
+I am a Rawlings Presidential Research Scholar at Cornell University in College of Engineering, pursuing a B.S. in Computer Science with a minor in Mathematics.
 I am currently working as an undergraduate researcher in the Natural Language Processing Group at Cornell's Computer Science Department, and I am honored to be supervised by [Professor Tanya Goyal](https://tagoyal.github.io/).

-I am a [Hunter R. Rawlings III Cornell Presidential Research Scholar](https://scl.cornell.edu/get-involved/cornell-commitment/rawlings-cornell-presidential-research-scholars), which recognizes exceptional undergraduate researchers at Cornell.

 ## Research Interests